X Loses Lawsuit Against Data Scrapers

 The end result will likely be that more content gets locked down, and hidden to non-users.
 Yet, at the same time, platforms like X, in particular, benefit greatly from having their posts displayed in Google Search results, which can only happen if they remain publicly visible.

-It’s a difficult weigh up, but you can bet that every social app is now working out how to keep others away from their data stores, as more and more AI projects look for conversational data sources, and the law offers limited protection against such use.
+It’s a difficult quandary, but you can bet that every social app is now working out how to keep others away from their data stores, as more and more AI projects look for conversational data sources, and the law offers limited protection against such use.